-The BenQ SW240 is a 1920×1200 16:10 monitor which in comparison to the standard Full HD displays offers extra vertical screen space for your applications and spreadsheets.
+The BenQ SW240 is a 1920×1200 16:10 monitor which offers extra vertical screen space for your applications and spreadsheets more than the standard Full HD displays.

 Due to its wide color gamut, the monitor is aimed at the professional photographers, designers, and alike.